sinus-x/discord-wormhole/docs/setup.md

 ## Systemd

 You probably want to have your bot started as soon as the server is booted.
-Save the example below and edit it so it matches your setup.
+Edit the example below it so it matches your setup.

 ```
 [Unit]